Cylinder head

 Intake manifold

 The exhaust manifold is placed on the cylinder head and sends exhaust gases from the combustion chamber to the turbocharger.
-It is designed to withstand high pressure and high temperature and is made of HiSiMo material.
+It is designed to withstand high pressure and high temperature and is made from HiSiMo material.

 Charge air cooler